SoftwareAG/c8y-docs/src/documents/guides/concepts/old/domain-model.html .md

 -   A status showing whether the alarm is active or cleared.
 -   A time stamp when the alarm was last updated.
 -   It can have classifications such as critical, major, minor and can include a warning.
--   A history of changes to the event in form of audit logs.
+-   A history of changes to the event in form of audit records.

 This is an example of an alarm that has been cleared: